Schema Registry Overview

 Schema Registry is licensed under the Confluent Community License.

-A Confluent Enterprise license is required for the Schema Registry Security Plugin and for broker-side Schema Validation on Confluent Server.
+A Confluent Enterprise license is required for the Schema Registry Security Plugin and for broker-side Schema ID Validation on Confluent Server.

-You can use the plugin and Schema Validation under a 30-day trial period without a license key, and thereafter under an Enterprise (Subscription) License as part of Confluent Platform.
+You can use the plugin and Schema ID Validation under a 30-day trial period without a license key, and thereafter under an Enterprise (Subscription) License as part of Confluent Platform.

 To learn more more about the security plugin, see License for Schema Registry Security Plugin and Install and Configure the Schema Registry Security Plugin.